 - BMI doesn’t tell us about how you store fat or your body fat distribution.
 This is tremendously important, and it’s something I’ve elaborated on when discussing the best measurements to track for health.

 As I alluded to there, excess abdominal fat is downright risky when it comes to health.
 Along those lines, it’s completely possible to be “normal weight” (by BMI standards) yet have dangerous levels of abdominal fat, which significantly increases one’s risk of mortality.
-On the flipside, overweight and grade 1 obesity (BMI not associated with increased mortality.
+On the flipside, overweight and grade 1 obesity (BMI < 35) are not associated with increased mortality.
 In fact, being overweight is associated with lower all-cause mortality.

 In other words, there’s evidence suggesting that being “overweight” (like me, for instance) may be healthier than being “normal” weight.
 Crazy, right?